-Reasonable unreimbursed child care expenses for the care of children age 12 and under are deducted from annual income if:
+Reasonable unreimbursed childcare expenses for the care of children age 12 and under are deducted from annual income if:

-(1) the care enables a borrower or household member to work or go to school;

-(2) no other adult household member is available to care for the children; and
+- (1) the care enables a household member to work, actively seek employment, or go to school; - (2) no other adult household member is available to care for the children; and

-(3) in the case of child care that enables a household member to work, the expenses deducted do not exceed the income earned by that household member.
-This limitation does not apply if the child care allows a household member to go to school.
+(3) in the case of childcare that enables a household member to work, the expenses deducted do not exceed the income earned by that household member.
+This limitation does not apply if the childcare allows a household member to go to school.

-If the child care provider is a household member, the cost of the children's care cannot be deducted.
+If the childcare provider is a household member, the cost of the children's care cannot be deducted.

-Child care attributable to the work of a full-time student (except for applicant/borrower, co-applicant/co-borrower, or spouse of applicant/borrower) is limited to not more than \$480, since the employment income of full-time students in excess of \$480 is not counted in the annual income calculation.
-Child care payments on behalf of a minor who is not living in the household cannot be deducted.
+Childcare attributable to the work of a full-time student (except for applicant/borrower, co-applicant/co-borrower, or spouse of applicant/borrower) is limited to not more than \$480, since the employment income of full-time students in excess of \$480 is not counted in the annual income calculation.
+Childcare payments on behalf of a minor who is not living in the household cannot be deducted.